marmelab/ng-admin/README.md

             return { params: params };
         });

-But the most classic need will be to recover server side table an array of ids.
+The most common use-case is to send an array of ids to server:

         // Will call  /posts?post_id[]=1&post_id[]=2&post_id%[]=5...
         post.batchDeleteView()